 The Athletic Department fields 12 sports and 24 teams.
 Each athlete must try out for a position on a team if she wishes to participate in that sport.

 PRACTICES/GAMES: Student athletes practice and/or play every day Monday through Saturday during their sport session.
 This may require practice and/or games during school holidays and/or breaks.
 Attendance throughout the sporting season is mandatory.
 Student athletes may report to practice late if they are involved in Gwynedd’s student council or music program.
 It is the responsibility of the student athlete to communicate this situation to their respective coach at the beginning of season.

 Gwynedd is a full member of the Athletic Association of the Catholic Academies (AACA).
 There are two distinct ninth grade teams – basketball in the Winter and lacrosse in the Spring.
 The ninth grade teams play in the MONTCO Scheduling group.

 Students are not permitted to play two sports in the same season.
 They are also encouraged to make wise decisions regarding membership in activities in order to avoid too many conflicts.

 MEMBERSHIP: Activities are open to all students.
 Membership for the Team is open to sophomores, juniors, and seniors and is based on commitment to faith and (school-sponsored) service.
-Team members will be selected based on their involvement in current Ministry & Service activities.
+Team members Team members are selected in April for the following school year and are selected based on their involvement in current Ministry & Service activities.

 GOALS: The Ministry and Service Team encourage students to live as a valued part of the universal Church and give back to the community through acts of service.
-Ministry and Service leaders help encourage peers to develop a personal relationship with Christ, live and integrate Catholic values, and serve those in need in order to foster social change.
+Ministry and Service leaders live and integrate Catholic values, and serve those in need in order to foster social change.

 MEMBERSHIP: All students interested in Music are invited to participate in some phase of the Department.